Physics-Informed Implicit Neural Representation for Wireless Imaging in RIS-Aided ISAC System: Numerical Results

 \subsubsection{Imaging Results with Different Systems and Training Settings}

-We evaluate the effectiveness of the proposed INR-based imaging algorithm under $K=40$ distinct RIS configurations, with $D=40\lambda$.
+We evaluate the effectiveness of the proposed INR-based imaging algorithm under $K=40$ distinct RIS configurations, with the ROI positioned at $D=40\lambda$.
 Table \ref{tab-result-compare1} shows that the proposed method performs well, especially when the sinusoidal activation function and positional encoding are used.
 After 5000 training epochs, the model produces highly accurate images, with SSIM values approaching 0.99.
-Even trained for 200 epochs in approximately one second, the INR already generates nearly perfect images.
+Even at 200 epochs, the INR already generates nearly perfect images, with the cost of time in approximately one second.
 In contrast, using the ReLU activation function results in severely distorted images, and omitting positional encoding also degrades PSNR and SSIM performance.
+Random RIS phase configurations outperform the DFT codebook in sensing performance.
 Although omitting the RIS simplifies the forward model and slightly speeds up training, the resulting images are ineffective, indicating the importance of diverse CSI measurements enabled by RIS phase control.

-Fig. \ref{fig-result-train-process-no-ris} depicts the training and testing PSNRs for the ``no RIS'' and ``ReLU'' configurations.
+Fig. \ref{fig-result-train-process-no-ris} illustrates the training and testing PSNRs for the ``no RIS'' and ``ReLU'' configurations.
 Without RIS, training PSNR increases, but testing PSNR remains below 10 dB, implying overfitting and poor generalization due to insufficient image information.
 For the ReLU-based NN, neither training nor testing PSNR improves, indicating that ReLU fails to capture the high-frequency features essential for image reconstruction, despite having access to sufficient CSI data.